meltano/sdk/docs/index.rst

 If you're looking to add support to Meltano for a new data tool that would be listed on the `Meltano Hub`_ as a utility, check out the `Meltano EDK`_ (Extension Development Kit) instead.

+.. grid:: 2
+    :gutter: 3

+    .. grid-item-card:: Tutorials

+        If you're new to the Meltano Singer SDK, check out the hands-on introductions in the `Tutorials`_ section.

+        +++

+        .. button-ref:: tutorials
+            :expand:
+            :color: primary
+            :click-parent:

+            To the beginner guides

+    .. grid-item-card:: In-Depth Guides

+        For more advanced topics and recipes for common use cases, check out the in-depth guides.

+        +++

+        .. button-ref:: guides/index
+            :expand:
+            :color: primary
+            :click-parent:

+            To the advanced guides

 Future-proof extractors and loaders, with less code
 ---------------------------------------------------